NREL/rdtools/docs/sphinx/source/index.rst

 The clear-sky analysis tends to provide less stable results than sensor-based analysis when details such as filtering are changed.
-We generally recommend that the clear-sky analysis be used as a check on the sensor based results, rather than as a stand-alone analysis.
+We generally recommend that the clear-sky analysis be used as a check on the sensor-based results, rather than as a stand-alone analysis.

 Soiling Results